InfiniBrains/Awesome-GameDev-Resources/intro/05-loops/README.md

 }
 ```

-Example on hov to jump over and skip statements:
+Example on how to jump over and skip statements:
 ```c++
 #include <iostream>